 StreamName, and click Generate Push Address.

-webrtc while the latter starts with
+webrtc while the latter start with

 LEB playback URL format:

-You can also pull transcoded streams of different resolutions and bitrates.
-For information about generating playback URLs for transcoded streams, please see Live Remuxing and Transcoding.
+You can use URLs of transcoded streams to play at different resolutions and bitrates.
+For how to generate a playback URL for a transcoded stream, see Live Remuxing and Transcoding.